chen42/openbehavior/operantLicking/Assembly.md

 Cut the connector off a 12 V AC-DC converter (2 Amp).
 Connect the wires to the input side of a step down voltage converter.
 Connect the two wires from the micro USB connector to the output end (labeled on the back side of the board).
 Add two wires with female pins heads to the output side.
 These have 12 V and are connected to the step motor controller.

 ![] (images/voltageConverter.jpg)

+## Syringe pump
+The step motor controller needs to have two wires added.
+![] (images/stepMotorBoardBack.jpg)

+A thin piece of copper is added to make it easier to fasten the threaded rod to the coupler .

+![] (images/threadedRod.jpg)

+The step motor is connected to a threaded rod via a coupler (copper is  fully inserted and not visible).

+![] (images/stepMotorShaft.jpg)

+Extend the length of step motor connection wires to about 30 inch.
+Add female connection pins to the end of each wire.

+![] (images/stepMotorWires.jpg)

+3D printed parts of the syringe pump.
+![] (images/syringePumpPrintedParts.jpg)